Spanish royal collection: Philip III

 Philip III of Spain, who reigned from 1598 to 1621, continued the output of royal portraits, but otherwise was not greatly interested in art.
 Arguably, his reign was in any case an unremarkable period in Spanish painting.
 He commissioned an equestrian statue of himself by Giambologna, who did not visit Spain in person.
-Rubens came as an ambassador, and painted his valido (chief minister and favourite) the Duke of Lerma, but not the royal family.
+Rubens came as an ambassador, and painted his Valido (chief minister and favourite) the Duke of Lerma, but not the royal family.

 Philip IV

-In great contrast to his father, the long reign of Philip IV of Spain (1621-1665) saw great personal involvement by the monarch in artistic patronage.
-Diego Velázquez (1599-1660) was brought to the king's attention when still young, after the death of Rodrigo de Villandrando in 1622, and remained in royal service for the rest of his life, also progressing through the hierarchy of courtiers.
+In great contrast to his father, the long reign of Philip IV of Spain (1621–1665) saw great personal involvement by the monarch in artistic patronage.
+Diego Velázquez (1599–1660) was brought to the King's attention when still young, after the death of Rodrigo de Villandrando in 1622, and remained in royal service for the rest of his life, also progressing through the hierarchy of courtiers.
 Philip enjoyed his company, and often came to see him paint.
-The very informal Las Meninas show the artist painting the king and queen, with their daughter watching.
+The very informal Las Meninas show the artist painting the King and Queen Mariana, with their daughter watching.

-Velázquez was twice given permission to visit Italy, in 1629-30 and 1649-51.
-On the second visit he was used as a agent of the king to buy art, which he did on a large scale, with excellent judgement.
+Velázquez was twice given permission to visit Italy, in 1629-30 and 1649–51.
+On the second visit he was used as an agent of the King to buy art, which he did on a large scale, with excellent judgement.

 Charles II

-Charles II of Spain's reign (1661-1700) saw Spain's decline become evident.
+Charles II of Spain's reign (1661–1700) saw Spain's decline become evident.
 Royal patronage of official portraits continued, but there was relatively little other than that, and the receipt of diplomatic gifts from other monarchs.
 Court painters included Juan Carreño de Miranda.

 Philip V and Ferdinand VI

 After Charles' death, the War of the Spanish Succession from 1701 to 1715 disrupted royal patronage, especially in the early years.
 The new king, Philip V, was a young French prince, whose reign lasted, with a brief interruption, from 1700 to 1746.
 French portrait painters were now used heavily, including Jean Ranc and Louis-Michel van Loo, who replaced Ranc as the main court portraitist from 1736, and native Spanish painters like Miguel Jacinto Meléndez needed to adjust their style.

 Van Loo remained in place in the reign of Philip's son Ferdinand VI (r.
-1746-1759), until he returned to Paris in 1753.
+1746–1759), until he returned to Paris in 1753.
+From 1753 to 1761 Italian Rococo artist Corrado Giaquinto spent time in Madrid and was patronised by King Ferdinand.